wundergraph/wundergraph/docs/at-a-glance.md

         // our frontend-application can delegate authentication to a 3rd party identity provider like:
         // Keycloak, Auth0, Okta, etc...
         authProviders.openIDConnect({
-          id: "myAuth", // you have to choose this ID
+          id: 'myAuth', // you have to choose this ID
-          clientId: "XXX", // client ID from the OIDC provider
+          clientId: 'XXX', // client ID from the OIDC provider
-          clientSecret: "XXX" // client secret from the OIDC provider }),
+          clientSecret: 'XXX', // client secret from the OIDC provider }),
       ],
-    }
+    },
   },
   codeGenerators: [
     {